The Cheapest Auto Insurance in South Dakota in 2025

 With that in mind, let’s take a deeper dive into the five insurers offering the best rates to South Dakota drivers with a DUI.

-Company Liability Only Full Coverage
+Liability Only

-Farmers Mutual of Nebraska $46 $196
+Farmers Mutual of Nebraska$46$196

 Western National has the lowest average rate for liability-only insurance with a DUI, at $35 per month, but State Farm offers the best rates for full coverage.
 That said, all of the monthly liability rates shown are within $11 of each other, which yet again reinforces the need for comparing quotes.
 State Farm’s full-coverage rates, however, are nearly $60 cheaper than Progressive’s.